College of Education - Undergraduate

 - Completion of EDT 370 , and EDS 378 or EDS 379 (elementary and secondary general education students only) with a B- or better.

 - Continued 2.7 GPA overall and in the education major sequence, content area major, minor.
 Currently, these content area majors require a 3.0 GPA: Art Education, Language Arts, English (major and minor).
+Beginning Fall 2015 3.0 GPA will be required for Social Studies majors, and History majors and minors.

 - Interview and acceptance by school administrator.